MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: Conclusion

 \section{Conclusion}

-In this work, we propose MoEfication, a new model acceleration technique, for large-scale Transformer models.
-MoEfication utilizes the sparse activation phenomenon in FFNs of Transformer to transform a normal model to its MoE version with the same model size.
-Experimental results show that the MoEfied models can achieve comparable performance to the original models by using only 20\% parameters of FFNs.
-In the future, we plan to extend MoEfication to other large-scale models, such as BERT and GPT, and design better strategies for MoEfication.
-We hope MoEfication can benefit the real-world applications of large PLMs with better efficiency.
+In this work, we verify that Transformer FFNs are naturally mixtures of experts and propose MoEfication, which utilizes the sparse activation phenomenon in FFNs to convert a normal model to its MoE version with the same parameters.
+Experimental results show that MoEfied models can achieve comparable performance to the original models using only $10\%$ to $30\%$ of FFN parameters.
+Correspondingly, it significantly reduces the FLOPS of inference, e.g., 2x speedup with 20\% of FFN parameters.
+Besides, by studying the routing patterns of MoEfied models, we find that there are general and input-specific experts, which may inspire future work on training MoE models.
+We hope MoEfication can benefit real-world applications of PLMs with better efficiency and benefit the interpretation of the inner mechanism of FFNs.